L. HUDSON, SEEDSMAN,

 EUPHORBIACEAE.
 A huge genus (second largest) of 1600 species, nearly world-wide and ranging from tiny prostrate annuals to shrubs, trees and succulent cactus-like plants.
 Their cultivation is as varied as their habitats.
 A rewarding genus to specialize in, the varied forms demonstrating evolution.
 The sap of some species may cause skin rash and is extremely irritating to the eyes.

 'MOLE PLANT', 'GOPHER PURGE'.
 Narrow, blue-green, pointed 6" leaves set at right angles to the stem, forming a perfect "X" when seen from above.
 Hardy biennial to 5 feet, with a cluster of small flowers the second season, followed by round pods.
 Europe.
 Zone 6.
 The milky juice is irritating, and the plants repel certain species of moles and gophers under some conditions, and is also used to remove moles and warts.
-Germinates in 2 weeks or irregular.
-Nicking may help.
+Nick seed to germinate in 2 - 4 weeks.

 "Any excuse will serve a tyrant."—Aesop, 550 BCE.